Foodborne Pathogen Testing

 Industry Application:

-Primary performance standard for poultry processing (broilers, turkeys).
-Essential compliance testing for unpasteurized raw milk sales.
-Monitoring of rinse water and carcass swabs.
+Primary FSIS performance standard for poultry processing (broilers, turkeys); compliance testing for raw milk; rinse-water and carcass-swab monitoring.

 Vibrio spp.